t0gun/blog/content/posts/optimizing-slice-lookups-with-Go-maps-tobiloba-aramide-ogundiyan.md

 +++
-title = 'Optimizing Slice Lookups With Go Maps - A case Study' description = 'Optimizing Slice Lookups With Go Maps - A case Study' date = '2025-04-11T14:23:48+01:00' tags = ["Algorithms", "Arrays and strings",] series = ['DSA in go']
+title = 'Optimizing Slice Lookups With Go Maps: A casee study with benchmarks' description = 'A case Study using go benchmarks by tobiloba ogundiyan' images = ["images/tobiloba-aramide-ogundiyan.png"] date = '2025-04-11T14:23:48+01:00' tags = ["Algorithms", "Arrays and strings",] series = ['DSA in go']